DF/HCC Incubator Award Program

-To enable this expanded portfolio of team science, DF/HCC will support some projects from the Cancer Center support grant and other projects in partnership with the Ludwig Center at Harvard Medical School, the Zhu Family Center for Global Cancer Prevention at the Harvard TH Chan School of Public Health, and the Bertarelli Rare Cancers Fund at Harvard Medical School.
+To enable this expanded portfolio of team science, DF/HCC will support some projects from the Cancer Center support grant and other projects in partnership with the Ludwig Center at Harvard Medical School and the Bertarelli Rare Cancers Fund at Harvard Medical School.
 As such, projects in the partnered awards must align with the priorities of one (or more) of these Centers.
 The DF/HCC Executive Committee will determine the source for each award after peer review.

 The Ludwig Center at Harvard supports collaborative projects related to understanding and overcoming resistance to any modality of cancer therapy, including primary and acquired resistance mechanisms that limit the efficacy of current and emerging therapies.
 The Center emphasizes collaboration and an interactive community of investigators to maximize cross-fertilization of ideas and to create synergies that advance scientific understanding and clinical translation of resistance mechanisms.
+This funding source has specific terms and conditions that recipients must comply with.
+Those terms and conditions are linked here.
 More information about the Ludwig Center at Harvard can be found at ludwigcenter.hms.harvard.edu/.